Give the best, get the best

 Some statistics show that candidates are twice as likely to open cold emails if they’ve engaged with a brand in the past, and 66% of candidates feel that interacting with company employees is the best way to get to know that company.
 Connecting often with potential applicants will provide some of the consistent engagement and insight that candidates need to feel comfortable joining an organization.

-In order to execute an successful candidate relationship management strategy, HR professionals not only need to have a way to effectively maintain, track, and communicate with their talent pool, they also need tools that help them deliver a positive candidate experience through all stages of their candidate journey.
+In order to execute a successful candidate relationship management strategy, HR professionals not only need to have a way to effectively maintain, track, and communicate with their talent pool, they also need tools that help them deliver a positive candidate experience through all stages of their candidate journey.

 Applicant Tracking Systems and Recruitment CRM software make up some of the core technology HR teams use to manage candidate relationships.

 Basic applicant tracking systems (ATS) are used to manage the application process.
-Commonly used by recruiters to keep track of applicants, they’re both record keeping systems and a compliance requirement.
+Commonly used by recruiters to keep track of applicants, they’re both record-keeping systems and a compliance requirement.
 Unfortunately, the ATS often requires a great deal of data input from recruiting teams.
-While it can screen and sort resumes, it does not measure candidate engagement, and can be largely inefficient.
+While it can screen and sort resumes, it does not measure candidate engagement and can be largely inefficient.

 In contrast, candidate relationship management tools actively nurture relationships with both active and passive talent.
 They can be integrated with the ATS to systematically connect with groups of potential candidates and automatically target top talent.
 CRM tools also make it easier to analyze recruiting data and keep candidate information updated.
 Better than an outdated system of spreadsheets, a centralized CRM is both more efficient and more accessible to other members of the hiring team.
 CRM tools are so important that some believe they will manage 70-80% of recruiting tasks in the future.

-Besides having tools that help maintain candidate information and data, HR teams need to rely on other tools that help them effectively interact with talent by creating meaningful touch points through out their relationship.
+Besides having tools that help maintain candidate information and data, HR teams need to rely on other tools that help them effectively interact with talent by creating meaningful touchpoints throughout their relationship.

-With large talent pools they must constantly stay in front of, recruiters turn to automated email platforms to help reach, engage and nurture candidates.
-These platforms not only help recruiters automate emails at different stages of the candidate journey, they allow them to create highly personalized emails that help foster ongoing relationships.
+With large talent pools, they must constantly stay in front of, recruiters turn to automated email platforms to help reach, engage and nurture candidates.
+These platforms not only help recruiters automate emails at different stages of the candidate journey, but also allow them to create highly personalized emails that help foster ongoing relationships.
 Making use of SMS text messaging or social media campaigns can also be a good way to stay in touch with members of the talent pool.
 Providing content that is helpful or valuable, as well as content related to potential jobs, will keep job candidates engaged.

 Other useful tools, like intelligent interview platforms, will improve the candidate experience once candidates are actively pursuing positions.
 Recruiters who have a candidate-friendly interviewing process will strengthen their relationship with applicants and deliver more engaging interviews.
 Great interviews will also keep the best talent interested in a company if a job opportunity presents itself again later on.

 Even if an applicant is not selected for a particular position, a meaningful interview experience will make it easier to place the candidate in a role that is better suited for them in the future.
-Platforms like Clovers have the ability for recruiters and hiring managers to share candidate interviews and highlight reels with other teams and open requisitions for which a candidate might be better suited for.
+Platforms like Clovers have the ability for recruiters and hiring managers to share candidate interviews and highlight reels with other teams and open requisitions for which a candidate might be better suited.

 Candidate relationship management is invaluable to the recruiting process.
 When recruiters invest in nurturing candidate relationships and fostering a positive candidate experience, recruiting becomes a proactive process, rather than reactive.
 There are many benefits to this proactive approach.